-2) CEC Setting Maximum Margin and Penalty.
+1) CEC Setting Maximum Margin and Penalty.
 Permits the CEC, by regulation or order, to set a maximum gross gasoline refining margin ("max margin").
 The gross gasoline refining margin is defined as the average wholesale rack price of gasoline minus the low carbon fuel standard and cap-at-the-rack program costs minus the refiner's crude oil acquisition costs and refined gasoline import costs; simplistically, it's a measure of the refiner's profit.
-The max margin would then be the maximum amount a California refiner could earn without incurring the penalty.
-[Section 5, PRC § 25355.5]
+The max margin would then be the maximum amount a California refiner could earn.
+[PRC § 25355.5]

 Requires if the CEC sets a max margin, it must set a penalty for any refiner exceeding that max margin.
 Establishes three tiers of penalty depending on how egregiously the refiner exceeds the max margin.
 Prohibits the CEC from setting the max margin unless it finds that "the likely benefits to consumers outweigh the potential costs to consumers."
-The bill does not detail what "benefits" are under the CEC's consideration, but does provide factors for the CEC to consider, which include:
+Statute does not detail what "benefits" are under the CEC's consideration, but does provide factors for the CEC to consider, which include: